Multiomics-Analytics-Group/vuegen/gui/README.md

 ## Using bundle vuegen release

-## On Windows

-- global quarto and python installations can be used
-- quarto can be shipped with app, but maybe it can be deactivated

-## On MacOs

-- on MacOs the default paths are not set
+This should both work on Windows and MacOs, but the paths for environments can be different dependent on the system.

-#### Create environment using conda
+### Create environment using conda

 ```bash
 conda create -n vuegen_gui -c conda-forge python=3.12 jupyter